preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ![Advisor Session (Machine)](Images/DA2.jpeg)

 - <div align="jutify">This event was organized on 14th October 2024.In this event, team was created of two members each.
 Further; they were provided with a slogan.
 They had to present the slogan in the form of a poster.
-Also; they also had to present their poster and explain it and the presentation should be very appropriate to the slogan.
+Also; they also had to present their poster and explain it and the presentation should be very appropriate to the slogan.</div>

 ----------------------------------------------
 ### Two Day Workshop : Digital Electronics and VHDL: From theory to Practice